nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Secondary Issuance
-The creation of new CKBytes through limited and decreasing inflation that is paid to miners through Secondary Rewards.
+The creation of new CKBytes that is paid to miners through secondary rewards.
+Secondary issuance follows a fixed inflation schedule of 1.344 billion CKBytes per year.
+Nervos DAO stakers are not affected by secondary issuance.

-Secondary Issuance follows a fixed inflation schedule of 1.344 billion CKBytes per year.
-This amount does not change.
-Unlike Base Issuance, Secondary Issuance does not affect everyone on the network.
-It is a small and targeted inflation from users that occupy space on Nervos or hold their CKBytes outside of the Nervos DAO.

 #### See Also
 - [Base Issuance](#base-issuance)